Adivasi: Other tribals and Hinduism

 Some Hindus do not believe that Indian tribals are close to the romantic ideal of the ancient silvan culture of the Vedic people.
 Madhav Sadashiv Golwalkar said:

 At the Lingaraja Temple in Bhubaneswar, there are Brahmin and Badu (tribal) priests.
 The Badus have the most intimate contact with the deity of the temple, and only they can bathe and adorn it.

 The Bhils are mentioned in the Mahabharata.
-The Bhil boy Ekalavya's teacher was Drona, and he had the honour to be invited to Yudhishthira's Rajasuya Yajna at Indraprastha.
+Ekalavya considered Darona as his guru, and he had the honour to be invited to Yudhishthira's Rajasuya Yajna at Indraprastha.
 Indian tribals were also part of royal armies in the Ramayana and in the Arthashastra.

 Shabari was a Bhil woman who offered Rama and Lakshmana jujubes when they were searching for Sita in the forest.
 Matanga, a Bhil, became a Brahmana.

 Brahmanization and Rajputization

-Bhangya Bhukya notes that during the final years of the British Raj, while education introduced Westernization in the hilly areas of central India, the regions also parallelly underwent the Manuvadi Hinduization and Rajputization processes.
+Bhangya Bhukya notes that during the final years of the British Raj, while education introduced Westernization in the hilly areas of central India, the regions also parallelly underwent the Hinduization and Rajputization processes.
 The Gond people and their chiefs started doing the "caste–Hindu practices" and frequently claimed the "Rajput, and thus kshatriya status".
 The British government used to support these claims as they viewed the adivasi society to be less civilized than the caste society and believed that adivasi peoples' association with the castes would make the adivasis "more civilized and sober" and "easier for the colonial state to control".
 Bhukya also points out that central India's "Raj Gond families" had already adopted the religious and social traditions of the Rajputs before the British Raj in India, and there were "matrimonial relations" between a number of Gond and Rajput Rajas.
 However, the British governments' policies of offering "zamindari rights, village headships and patelships" fueled the process.

 According to Patit Paban Mishra, "the 'ksatriyaization' of tribal rulers and their surroundings, resulted in the Hinduization of tribal areas".